amand33p/profile-store/README.md

 ## Usage

+Notes:

+- For image API, make account at cloudinary.com & get API keys from account dashboard.
+- For upload preset usage, if you want to organize images separately at cloudinary.com, you have to create it from account settings first.
+If you don't want to, don't put anything in .ENV key, `UPLOAD_PRESET`.

 #### Env variable:

-Note: For image API, make account at cloudinary.com & get API keys from account dashboard.

-Create a .env file in server directory and add the following:
+Create .env file in server directory and add the following:

 ```
 MONGODB_URI = "Your Mongo URI"